 Three Far North Health workers have given up their holidays to help tsunami relief efforts in Sri Lanka.
 The trio, from Kaitaia Maori health provider Te Hauora o Te Hiku o Te Ika, were taking leave without pay and paid their own way to help provide medical care to survivors of the Boxing Day tsunami that devastated large parts of Asia and killed more than 156,000 people.

-Child health nurse Raina Kitchen and mental health nurse Te Rina Gladding flew out from Auckland on Tuesday for Sri Lanka and will be joined by Te Hiku’s clinical manager Roger Barton at the end of the week.
+Child health nurse Raina Kitchen and mental health nurse Te Rina Gladding flew out from Auckland on Tuesday for Sri Lanka and Te Hiku’s clinical manager Roger Barton will join them at the end of the week.

 They will join fellow Te Hiku worker, doctor Michael Hall, who left for Sri Lanka on January 2.
 Mr Barton said the four were moved by the tsunami disaster and felt compelled to do something.
 They will work at Batticaloa, on Sri Lanka’s east coast, where the tsunami killed 20,000 people and made 250,000 homeless.
 “When we got the news (on Boxing Day), we were sitting down discussing it and said we don’t just want to send money – we wanted to do something more but wondered what,” he said.

 Dr Hall teamed up with Mr Vann when he arrived in Sri Lanka last week and the two have established a relief operations base in a church at Batticaloa.
-The trip, which will be far from a holiday, is costing each of them several thousand dollars and Mr Barton said any financial help or sponsorship from the public or companies would be greatly appreciated.
+The trip, which will be far from a holiday, costs each of them several thousand dollars and Mr Barton said he would appreciate any financial help or sponsorship from the public or companies .
 “We want to try to get a four-wheel-drive to help us get around there as they have nothing.

 Also we want to get a large water storage tank to keep a good supply of clean water, because they have nothing like that there,” he said “It’s been quite difficult (raising the money to make the trip) but we are all determined and want to help.”

-Mr Barton said several other Far North nurses were keen to follow them out to Sri Lanka, but could be prevented because of a lack of funds.
+Mr Barton said several other Far North nurses were keen to follow them out to Sri Lanka, but they could prevent it because of a lack of funds.

 One of the biggest problems Dr Hall had reported was a lack of co-ordination of relief efforts, which all four hoped to improve.